arthurlm/quickfix-rs/README.md

 Yes.
 But keep in mind that not every feature of the original FIX library are available.
 If some of your needs are missing: PR / feedbacks are welcomed 😁!

-Crate is not published (yet), because it is still in the review process.
+Crate is not published (yet), because it is still in the [reviewing process](https://github.com/quickfix/quickfix/issues/533).
 If you want to use it in your project, just add this to your `Cargo.toml` config file:

 ```toml